kk663/znn-release/docs/tutorial.rst

 Image configuration
 ```````````````````

-ZNN requires a ``.spec`` file that provides the binding between the raw images and the labelled images (i.e. ground truth) in the dataset.
+ZNN requires a ``.spec`` file that provides the binding between the raw image stacks and the labelled image stacks (i.e. ground truth) in the dataset.

-The image pairs are defined as a **Sample**.
+The raw image stack and the corresponding labelled image stack are defined as a **Sample**.

-The ``.spec`` file format allows you to specify multiple files as inputs (stack images) and outputs (ground truth labels) for a given experiment.
 A binding of inputs to outputs is called a sample.

+The ``.spec`` file format allows you to specify multiple files as inputs (stack images) and outputs (ground truth labels) for a given experiment (you can have multiple input stacks for both training and forward-pass/inference).

 The following code can be found in the ``dataset.spec`` file in the folder ``/opt/znn-release/dataset/test``:
 ::